To determine the correct parameter only a good connection to the measuring instrument is not enough.

 Especially in audio communities there is a lavish use of the term "RMS power" or PRMS.
 This is by definition an erroneous term.

-As in the chapter "Mean values" under the heading "Energy and power" is to see that the working power is calculated from the total amount of energy divided by the time this energy is measured (equ.
+As in the chapter "Mean values" under the heading "Energy and power" is shown that the working power is calculated from the total amount of energy divided by the time wherein this energy is measured (equ.
 9).
-The total energy is defined by summation of all instantaneous energy packets u(t)·i(t)·dt (equ.
+The total energy is defined by summation of all instantaneous energy packets v(t)·i(t)·dt (equ.
 11).
 This is the only correct way to calculate the active power.

 As previously explained the RMS value is equivalent to a DC voltage or current which developed a same power in the same resistance.
 This is calculated by the square root from the average of the instantaneous voltage (or current) in quadrate.
 There is no reason to think why these three mathematical operations should be applied on the instantaneous power.
 This would be a nonsensical value.